 What is the problem?

 Commonly used pesticides can be harmful to people, pets, and the environment.
 Part of the problem is the toxicity of some pesticides, but even more important is the sheer volume of pesticides used in this country every year.
 Much of it finds its way to our water, air, and soil.
 Studies show that the most commonly used pesticides are the ones most likely to cause water pollution.
+Run-off from your sprinkler, water hose, or from rain can carry yard waste, fertilizer, and pestices into storm drains.

 How can you both manage pests and help protect the health of people, pets, and our environment?